 If your cat needs an operation and is feeding kittens, do discuss this with your vet before using Buprenex.

 The dark side of opioid pain medications is the potential for an overdose.

 Unfortunately, the comparative strength of Buprenex does lead to more risk.
 So what are the dangers when an animal takes too much Buprenex?
 And what can we do about it?

 One of the more frightening effects of too much Buprenex is breathing problems.

-Intoxicated cats may be uncoordinated, sick, and salivate excessively.
-Every cat will react differently so it certainly pays to be vigilant.
+More mildly affected cats may be uncoordinated, sick, and may salivate excessively.
+Every cat will react differently so it pays to be vigilant.

-Due to stringent regulation and strict guidelines, Buprenex overdoses are exceptionally rare.
+Due to stringent regulations and strict guidelines, Buprenex overdoses are exceptionally rare.